Skip to Content

 Depending on the size of the barrel, there are more than a few ounces of rocks inside it.
 This will cause a lot of wear and tear on the lid itself.
 It is natural for the lid and rubber retainer ring to become worn out.

-While the tumbler spins, the grit and rough scraping against the lid can cause damage after too many uses.
-This is natural.
-The rocks and grit are supposed to bump and scrape against the lid, but after time passes, the lid can become damaged.
+While the tumbler spins, the grit and rough scraping against the lid can cause damage after too many uses; this is natural.
+The rocks and grit are supposed to bump and scrape against the lid, but the lid can become damaged after time passes.

-The scrapping of the rocks continuously will cause the center of the top to become thinner and thinner.
-If not checked thoroughly, this can cause a while, which will result in a mess while it spins.
+The rocks’ continuous scraping causes the top’s center to become thinner and thinner.
+If not checked thoroughly, this can take a while, resulting in a mess while it spins.

 The Barrel is Damaged

-This is also a common problem in barrels that are several years old or barrels that are stored in a hot or cold location.
+This is also a common problem in several years old barrels or barrels stored in a hot or cold location.

-Try to keep your barrels stored when they aren’t being used in a neutral temperate location.
-The temperature of where the barrel is stored can age it faster than the continuous rolling rocks.
+Keep your barrels stored when they aren’t used in a neutral temperate location.
+The temperature at which the barrel is stored can age it faster than continuous rolling rocks.

 Also, don’t store the barrel in direct sun; this will cause damage to the barrel.
 The barrel will become warped and deformed.

-A rubber-lined barrel will develop cracks and deform in shape, which will make it hard for it to spin and will most likely leak more.
+A rubber-lined barrel will develop cracks and deform shape, making it hard for it to spin and most likely leak more.

-Detecting cracks, all your need to do is trace your finger around the sealing surface of the barrel, or you can use a cloth.
+To detect cracks, all you need to do is trace your finger around the sealing surface of the barrel, or you can use a cloth.

 You might feel the damage with your finger, or the fabric will snag against the rough edges.
-The damage also may be viable if you flex the rim of the barrel slightly.
+The damage may also be viable if you flex the barrel’s rim slightly.
 This can only be solved with a new barrel.

-It is rare for a barrel to form a hole at the bottom due to the constant rolling and to scape off the lid.
-When a lid becomes deformed, or a hole is created in the center, there is nothing more you can do, you would have to purchase a new one.
+It is rare for a barrel to form a hole at the bottom due to the constant rolling and to escape off the lid.
+When a lid becomes deformed, or a hole is created in the center, there is nothing more you can do; you would have to purchase a new one.

-TIP: You may have ever wondered if you can reuse your tumbling grit.
-Well, in some cases this is possible but it has its pitfalls.
+TIP: You may have wondered if you can reuse your tumbling grit.
+In some cases, this is possible, but it has its pitfalls.
 Read more about reuse in this article:

 Can Rock Tumbler Grit Be Reused?